 - Combine the yeast and water in a small bowl and let sit until it starts to foam.

-- Meanwhile, put the sour cream, butter, egg, salt and sugar in a mixing bowl.
-Add the flour and the yeast mixture, and stir to make a soft dough.
-Cover with plastic wrap and chill dough for about 8 hours.
+- Put the flour in a mixing bowl.
+Stir in the cooled sour cream mixture and the yeast to make a soft dough.
+Cover with plastic wrap and chill dough for at least 8 hours.

 - Punch down the dough (it probably will not appear to have risen much) and divide it into two parts.